Duck Shit Oolong

 Then pour over the leaves, wait 15 seconds and decant your tea.

 Leaves use this way can be reused at least 10 times.
-Subsequent infusions add 5 seconds onto each.
+For subsequent infusions add 5 seconds onto each.

 These are intended as a guideline only, everyone is different.